seslezak/ibecav.github.io/_posts/2018-03-13-HTML-in-Git.md

 ---
 layout: post
 title: Displaying an HTML Page in Git
-tags: Git, HTML, Rmd, R
+tags: Git HTML Rmd R
 ---

 Setting up an HTML page in GitHub is not difficult but it is a bit lengthy.
 Just follow these steps.